SC 250 Logo

 • Fiscal Agent Documentation*

-• Fiscal Agent’s adopted budget for the current year
+• Fiscal Agent’s adopted budget for the current fiscal year

-• Fiscal Agent’s most recent operating financial statement
+• Fiscal Agent’s operating financial statement for last fiscal year

 • If the Fiscal Agent has just been established, some documentation to that fact